PabloLION/classical-encoding/README.md

 - [ ] Add a transmitter to the pipeline and implement error correction
 - [ ] UML graph of algorithms
 - [ ] Test with more probability distributions of symbols for to find the relation with entropy
+- [ ] Try sending the Huffman Tree with Huffman Coding

 ### Small